Multi-Chassis Link Aggregation

 Example

 This command displays the MLAG backward-compatibility warning message.
-Refer to the latest version of the release notes for additional information before you upgrade.
+Refer to the MLAG ISSU Compatibility Matrix for details about upgrading the configuration.

 switch# show mlag issu warnings

-currently installed version, the upgrade will result in packet loss.
+with the currently installed version (4.28.8.1M), the upgrade will result in packet loss.

 Stp is not restartable.
 Topology changes will occur during the upgrade